 GOAL – To not have to worry about finances and have enough income from investments so spending principle is not required

-In addition, GYM desires enough money to have in home care if necessary in her older years.
-Chronic, long term health and aging conditions are hard to budget for and very expensive if significant care is required.
+In addition, GYM desires to have enough money to have in-home care if necessary in her older years.
+Chronic, long-term health, and aging conditions are hard to budget for and very expensive if significant care is required.

-GOAL – Have a life full of purpose and meaning
+GOAL – Have a life full of purpose, abundance, and meaning

 As far as I’m concerned, I have plenty of purpose and meaning in retirement.
-There is not a day where I wonder what to do with my time.
+There is not a day when I wonder what to do with my time.